-This is due to the fact that the SCD scheme is the worst-case optimization which is more conservative than the statistical optimization and requires more transmit power to ensure that each SU's target rate requirement for the worst-case CSI error realization can be satisfied by the achievable rate.
+This is due to the fact that the SCD scheme is the worst-case optimization which is more conservative than the statistical optimization and requires more transmit power to ensure that each SU's target rate requirement for the worst-case CSI error realization can be satisfied.

 For the computational complexity, Fig. \ref{runtime_N} shows the average CPU running time versus the number of phase shifts $N$ for both proposed algorithms when $r=1$, $\Gamma=-70$ dBm, $\beta=0.05$ and $\delta_{g}=0.05$.
 The results are obtained by using a computer with a 1.99 GHz i7-8550U CPU and 8 GB RAM.
 The STA algorithm requires much less CPU running time than that required by the SCD algorithm.
 This is due to fact that there are some large-dimensional LMIs that increase the computational complexity of the SCD algorithm.
 With the increase of the number of $N$, all the algorithms need more running time to obtain the optimal solutions.
 Fig. \ref{convergence_iteration}, Fig. \ref{runtime_N} and Fig. \ref{transpow_rate} indicate that the STA algorithm outperforms the SCD algorithm both in terms of optimal value and computational complexity.